 A mild yet flavorful vegan burger, this combination of white beans and spinach is equally good in pita sandwiches, on English muffins or rolls, or served without any bread at all.
 Embellish with your favorite fixings — lettuce, sliced tomatoes, hot sauce, ketchup, mustard, vegan mayo, etc. Kids who are open to green foods might enjoy eating these out of hand.
 Leftovers are delicious used in sandwiches for brown bag lunches. more→

-Everyone will love these Sloppy Janes, even if you’re not gluten-free.
+Everyone will love these tempeh-based Sloppy Janes — a gluten-free version of sloppy joes —even if you’re not gluten-free.
 They pack a punch that will have everyone wanting a second!
 Recipe from The Complete Idiot’s Guide® to Gluten-Free Vegan Cooking* by Julieanna Hever, M.S., R.D., CPT, and Beverly Lynn Bennett (Alpha Books, 2011).